-- Point out that the comment hurts. (“That language is hurtful to others.
+- Point out that the comment hurts, regardless of the speaker’s intentions. (“That language hurts others, even if you didn’t mean to.
 Let’s make sure everyone is respected.”)

-- Try challenging the script (the common but inaccurate thing said), not the speaker. (“In our society we sometimes hear people repeat that claim.
+- Try challenging the script (the common but inaccurate or cruel thing said), more than the speaker. (“In our society we sometimes hear people repeat that claim.
 But as we learn more about this issue, we realize that. . .”)

 - Ask the speaker to act like a learner. (“We all have a lot to learn on this.
 Let’s pursue a more accurate understanding of this issue by learning more about xx.”)